wrporter/advent-of-code/2021/day12/readme.md

 Part 1: The examples hinted at using recursion over iteration, and I figured it would make state management a little easier without having to duplicate data.
 In the recursive function, I follow this process.

-1. Add to the path.
-2. If we are at the `end`, add to the total paths and exit.
-3. Set the current cave as visited.
+1. Set the current cave as visited.
-4. Recurse on each connected cave that is not small or has not yet been visited.
+2. Recurse on each connected cave that is not small or has not yet been visited.
+   - If we are at the `end`, add to the total paths and continue.
-5. Set the current cave as not visited so we can allow other branches of the recursion to check that path.
+3. Set the current cave as not visited so we can allow other branches of the recursion to check that path.

 Part 2: I didn't think quickly enough of a solution for singling out visiting a small cave twice.
 I added a multiple of the time complexity by the number of small caves, then using a map for the paths to deduplicate.
-Not efficient at all, but the solution still runs in 200ms, so not too bad.
-I followed the same process at in Part 1, but now I make sure the selected small cave can be visited at least 2 times.
+Not efficient at all, but the solution still runs in 216ms, so not too bad.
+I followed the same process as in Part 1, but now I make sure the selected small cave can be visited at least 2 times. **EDIT:** I noted that I could tell whether a single small cave has been visited twice and pass that down the recursive tree.
+This ends up getting us to the same time complexity as Part 1, except for more paths.
+It now runs in 160ms.
+I made a couple other cleanup improvements as well, like removing the need for a delimiter variable.

 ### Time